nyex/energy-tracking/README.md

 You can create it yourself before running the script and edit the paths and your favorite image viewer accordinly if you want.

-The default `energy.csv` file assumes you want to track your energy from 7h to 21h because those are the hours I want to track.
-It is a simple .csv file that looks like this:
+The default `energy.csv` file assumes you want to track your energy from 7h to 21h because those are the hours _I want to track myself_.
+It is a simple .csv file that starts with just one column and looks like this:

 ```
 07:00